Skip to Main Content

 Where Ubud's Wellness Tradition Meets the Rice Field Edge

+Gdas Bali Health and Wellness Resort is a 5-star hotel in Ubud, Bali, with 27 rooms and a reservation policy that recommends booking ahead.
 The approach to Gdas Bali Health and Wellness Resort along Jalan Cempaka, through the village of Mas in Gianyar Regency, tells you something about what kind of property this is before you cross the threshold.
 Mas sits at the southern edge of the Ubud corridor, where the density of stone-carving workshops and gallery storefronts gives way to open agricultural land.
 Paddy fields press in from either side of the road, Hindu shrines mark the field boundaries with offerings of frangipani and incense, and the jungle canopy closes overhead at intervals.
-In Bali's wellness hotel segment, setting is not incidental — it is the primary therapeutic mechanism, and Gdas Bali has positioned itself precisely where that mechanism is strongest.
+In Bali's wellness hotel segment, setting is not incidental, it is a major part of the experience, and Gdas Bali has positioned itself precisely where that connection is strongest.

 The Role of Landscape in Balinese Healing